gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Her knuckles white on the gunwale, Erileine peered over the side.  *So this is what birds see,* she thought.

-The Hardeck was a slate-roofed L, the market square a bustling jigsaw of color in front of it.
+The Hardeck was a slate-roofed L, Mapmarket Square a bustling jigsaw of color in front of it.
 A lake of brown faces looked up, some shading their eyes, others pointing or waving.
 Forecastle spread out around them, gray cobblestones making crooked gray streams between the